In 2013, Tunisia engaged in a national debate on how to implement an energy transition strategy for the period to 2030.

 This initiative took place in the context of a worsening structural energy deficit, an increasingly unstable international oil market, and a vertiginous increase in Tunisian state energy subsidies.

 The debate galvanized all the stakeholders – including ministries, local authorities, civil society, and international partners – to find tangible and equitable solutions to these challenges.

 In this context, ANME is committed to achieving the following three energy transition objectives:

 - Increasing the share of renewable energies to 30% of the electricity mix by 2030;

 - Reducing primary energy demand by 30% in 2030, compared to 2010 levels;

 - Reducing carbon emissions by 41% in 2030, compared to 2010 levels.

 In order to achieve these objectives, ANME is pursuing the following initiatives:

-- Certifying equipment, materials and products that optimize energy efficiency or that relating to renewable energies.
+- Certifying equipment, materials, and products that optimize energy efficiency or that relate to renewable energies.
 Such certification provides benefits in accordance with current rules and regulations;

 - Encouraging the use of techniques and technologies that optimize energy efficiency;